Learning to Listen

 Bombarded as we all are with multi modal stimulation…TV, Radio, Smartphones, Tablets, Computer games – it is harder than ever for young children to find the time and space to just think about one of their senses …listening.

 The first thing we do in our early years music sessions is play “active listening” games.
-These are games that focus on discriminating the differences between sounds…loud and quiet/ high and low pitch / bumpy and smooth / short and long etc.
+These are games that focus on discriminating the differences between sounds…loud and quiet/ high and low pitch / bumpy and smooth / short and long / happy and sad etc.

 We’re turning listening into fun!